Just because a customer clicked a smiley face in your post-service feedback survey does not mean you gave them high-quality service.

 You’ll know your rubric is working when you can reliably get similar scores on a conversation reviewed by different people.

-Step 3: Select a quality assurance review process
+3. Select a quality assurance review process

 Quality assurance can take many forms at differing levels of complexity.
-For example, when the wider Help Scout team takes part in whole company support “power hours,” we use a Slack channel to share draft answers with our Customers Team.
+For example, when the wider Help Scout team takes part in whole company support “power hours,” we use a Slack channel to share draft answers with our Customers team.
 They will review for accuracy and tone and offer suggestions for improvement.

 The right choice for you will depend on your team size, conversation volume, and resources.
 Here are four common options to consider.
 You may use more than one or shift between them over time.
 We present them here in no particular order (though self-review would be our lowest-priority choice).

-1. Leader reviews
+Leader reviews

 Either team leaders review their direct reports’ work or a manager reviews work for the whole department.